In the city where George Floyd was killed, the mayor struggles to keep his job in a tough reelection race

 In the days after Floyd’s death, Nezhad volunteered as a street medic as thousands of protesters hit the streets demanding justice.
 She was hit by rubber bullets and sprayed with tear gas within minutes of arriving at the scene.

 “The police murdered George Floyd, and then they targeted the people who went to the streets to mourn his death,” Nezhad said.
-She and others have criticized Frey for not immediately conducting an after-action report to examine the city’s response to the protests, a study that has been delayed until next year, after the election concludes.
+She and others have criticized Frey for not immediately conducting an after-action report to examine the city’s response to the protests, a study that will be released next February, after the election concludes.

 Nezhad also criticized the mayor for the lack of accountability for officers whose aggressive tactics were caught on camera.
 The election, she said, is an opportunity to remake the entire system of public safety and accountability.
 “We also need a mayor who really tries to listen to people who keep taking to the streets because they feel they aren’t being heard,” she said.